iPhone Battery Replacement – When To Exchange The Battery

 Once you are done, turn your iPhone back on and check, if you can charge it again.
 If this trick doesn’t help (even after a few repeats), try another charging cable to test the functionality.
 If this doesn’t solve the issue either, it very likely is a hardware defect.

-Identify battery guzzlers
+Identify causes for battery loss

 The reason for the extreme battery loss can be apps, locations services, and background updates.
 If you want to know, which battery guzzlers your iPhone has to struggle with, you can check the settings of your smartphone.
 Go to Battery in the iPhone settings.
 There you can see the battery usage of the past 24h or 7 days.
 The percentage next to each app shows how much battery the specific app used.
 You probably won’t find iOS programs on top position, but apps like Facebook, Instagram or YouTube.

-Another battery guzzler is the background updates.
+Background updates also need a lot of battery.
 Apps permanently connect to the internet and use location services to display the latest content as soon as you open the app.
 We show you how to turn them off here: How to Turn Off Background App Refresh on Your iPhone.

-Read charging cycles of iPhone batteries
+Check charging cycles of iPhone batteries

 Apple guarantees around 400 to 500 charging cycles for their iPhones and a capacity of 1810mAh and 2900mAh, depending on the model.
 Before you head over to an Apple repair shop, we recommend you to read the charging cycles of your iPhone by using the program “iBackupBot for iTunes“.
 How you can use this tool is explained in our article: How to Check iPhone Battery Health.